cgprats/Dotfiles/README.md

 ```
 sudo pkcon install python3-pip
 ```
-**pynvim - Not Needed on Some Distributions:** Some Linux distributions provide pynvim as a package.
+**pynvim - Not Needed on Some Linux Distributions:** Some Linux distributions provide pynvim as a package.
 For example, on openSUSE installing neovim also install pynvim through zypper
 ```
 pip3 install --user pynvim
 ```